ericluwj/grunt-prerender/README.md

 This is very useful, especially when you place your client-side applications on infrastructure that does not support full web server features (e.g. AWS S3/Cloudfront).
 You can use this tool to prerender your SPA application before uploading the generated snapshots onto the relevant infrastructure (e.g. AWS S3).

+So far, this tool provides the only way to make your SPA application (uploaded on AWS S3/Cloudfront) SEO-friendly.

+There are a few assumptions for this tool to work:
+1. Your SPA application is available as `index.html` on your site.
+2. `<base href="/">` to ensure all assets with relative urls will continue to be accessible or don't use relative links at all.
+3. The various url paths are accessible.
+(In the case of AWS S3, if you are using HTML5 pushstate, you need to add the 404 error redirection rule to add the `!` hashtag in order for the url to be deciphered correctly.)

+How this tool works is by taking a HTML snapshot of a particular url path and then saving it as `index.html` under the directory path itself.
+For example, for the following url `http://www.mysite.com/a/`, the HTML snapshot for the url will be saved as `index.html` within the directory `a` under the root folder.

 In your project's Gruntfile, add a section named `prerender` to the data object passed into `grunt.initConfig()`.

 ```js